gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ## Component CSS

 Gatsby has a wealth of options available for styling components.
 Let's explore three very popular and production-ready options.
+We'll build a simple page three times with each styling option.

 Each is a variant on "CSS-in-JS" — which solves many of the problems with traditional CSS.